Kenyon Martin Jr.: Professional career

-Houston Rockets (2020–present)
+Houston Rockets (2020–2023)

+2020-21

-On November 18, 2020, Martin was drafted by the Sacramento Kings with the 52nd overall pick in the 2020 NBA draft.
-On November 25, 2020, he was traded to the Houston Rockets in exchange for cash considerations and a future second-round pick.
+On November 18, 2020, Martin was selected by the Sacramento Kings in the second round of the 2020 NBA draft with the 52nd overall pick.
+On November 25, he was traded to the Houston Rockets in exchange for cash considerations and a future second-round pick.
 Martin signed a four-year contract with the Rockets on November 30.
 The Rockets organization put him on their G League affiliate team, the Rio Grande Valley Vipers.